PickNikRobotics/deep_grasp_demo/README.md

 2) Planning may fail

-If using GPD increase the number of points sampled be setting `num_samples` in `config/gpd_config.yaml`.
+If using GPD, increase the number of points sampled by setting `num_samples` in `config/gpd_config.yaml`.
 Another option is to run either algorithm again.
 Maybe low quality grasps were sampled or they were not kinematically feasible.